DibakarBh/AML-Assignments/README.md

 # AML-Assignments
 - NN project using KNN classifier with 'Iris Dataset' and 'Simulated Dataset'.
-- NN Model with TANH Activation and baseline vs experiment comparision on IMDB Dataset.
+- NN Model with TANH Activation on IMDB Dataset including result comparison.